Some examples to assist you in writing a brief for your video.

 Audio mix: Ensuring all the levels are balanced so the music does not compete with voices or sound effects.

-Adobe After Effects: Software used for animation or visual effects.
+Adobe After Effects: Software used for motion graphics, animation or visual effects.

 Adobe Premiere: Software used for editing video projects.

 Assets: Anything included in a physical video, from raw footage and images to music and audio files.

 B-Cam: A second camera, used in addition to the main camera.
 It gives the editor a different angle to cut to when editing a video.